TomRavaud/Deep-Probabilistic-Segmentation/README.md

 ## Meshes decimation

+*It is possible to train a segmentation model without having to render the 3D models, as the MegaPose dataset already provides the segmentation masks.
+In this case, you can skip this section.*

 To reduce the resolution of the 3D models, you can use the `src/scripts/meshlab/decimate_meshes.py` script.
 This script uses MeshLab from the Python library `PyMeshLab` and performs a quadric edge collapse decimation on the meshes.
 It is recommended to use it to make the batch rendering process more efficient, as we are only interested in the projected silhouette of the object in the image.
 To use the script, make sure you have MeshLab and PyMeshLab installed and run:

 ```bash